9 Essential Tools for Homeowners

 This is an optional tool, and you only need it when you have to work with bricks or masonry.

 The hammer drill, with its percussion motion, allows you to penetrate these materials to install anchors or break them up as part of a demolition effort.
-With the right attachments, it is also possible to chip and chisel with them for porcelain or plaster projects.
+If you get a rotary hammer drill with the right attachments, it is also possible to chip and chisel with them for porcelain or plaster projects.

 While optional, a hammer drill is invaluable for drilling into concrete to mount a heavy-duty shelf or anchor outdoor fixtures.